mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/prerequisites/index.md

 - Pre-provisioned hosts with SSH access enabled.
 - An unencrypted SSH private key, whose public key is configured on the above hosts.

+When air-gapped, you must follow the steps described in the [air-gapped prerequisites page][prerequisites-airgapped], otherwise [begin creating the bootstrap cluster][bootstrap].

+[bootstrap]: ../bootstrap
 [install_kubectl]: https://kubernetes.io/docs/tasks/tools/#kubectl
+[prerequisites-airgapped]: ../prerequisites-airgapped